ckxng/pxt-simple-pwd-finish-line-judge/README.md

 ## Adding a Lane

-A lane can be added by editing two functions in the block editor.
-Review the following function:
+A lane can be added by editing this function in the block editor:

     function lightSensorRead
       set lightSensorCurrent to